 More locally, neighborhood surveys from the US and around the world show that in neighborhoods of high cultural diversity, the level of trust is lower than average, volunteering and community engagement rarer, levels of voluntary fundraising and collective infrastructure maintenance are low, micro-credit default rates are high, cheating in games is more prevalent and friends fewer.
 Cultural diversity brings out the turtle in us.
 That is, cultural diversity seems to be negatively correlated to so-called ‘social capital’ or the social cohesion of a society.

-Italy is dealing with a large influx of migrants and refugees because of its proximity to Africa.
+On the south-eastern 'peripheries' of Europe, Greece has been historically a multicultural country with diverse ethnic groups.
+In the past decades, the country is also dealing with a large influx of migrants and refugees because of its proximity to major migratory routes.
 The country has not yet adopted adequate immigration and integration laws and policies.
 Therefore immigration is not efficiently managed, especially in the height of the refugee crisis.

-Upon completion of this course, you will gain first-hand knowledge of the relationship between cultural diversity and social capital in Denmark, Sweden, and Italy as well as some comparative material and sociological tools to analyze and competently evaluate the social, cultural, and political mechanisms that underlie this relationship.
+Upon completion of this course, the students are going to gain first-hand knowledge of the relationship between cultural diversity and social capital in the political and cultural contexts of Denmark (and Scandinavia) and Greece (and the Balkans).
+There is going to be considerable teaching and practice on the anthropological tools to analyze and competently evaluate the social, cultural, and political mechanisms that underlie this relationship.

 - Engage with and think critically about key methodological issues in an area of the social sciences often permeated by political motivations of all sorts.

-- Develop your capacities for critical thinking on two levels:
+- Develop capacities for critical thinking on two levels:

-- On the sociological empirical/explanatory level through a multi-faceted approach to what the exact challenges stemming from ‘integration’ in Denmark & Sweden and ‘cultural diversity’ in Italy are, and why they seem to be such recalcitrant challenges.
+- On the sociological empirical/explanatory level through a multi-faceted approach to what the exact challenges stemming from ‘integration’ in Denmark and ‘cultural diversity’ in Greece are, and why they seem to be such recalcitrant challenges.

 - On the political theoretical level of appreciating the complexity involved in coming up with apt and viable recommendations (both strategic and specific) to address these challenges.

-In module one, you engage directly with the relationship between cultural diversity and ‘social capital/cohesion’ in Denmark and Sweden and learn how concepts and phenomena such as ‘inclusion’, ‘integration’, ‘assimilation’ and ‘citizenship’ are invoked to address both ground level challenges and the psychological, sociological and political mechanisms that influence this relation.
-The immediate context of this exercise is a comparison of the very different Danish and Swedish responses to the recent introduction of cultural diversity through immigration in Scandinavia.
+The course consists of two modules.
+In module one, the students engage directly with the relationship between cultural diversity and ‘social capital/cohesion’ in Denmark and learn how concepts and phenomena such as ‘inclusion’, ‘integration’, ‘assimilation’ and ‘citizenship’ are invoked to address both ground level challenges and the psychological, sociological and political mechanisms that influence this relation.
+The immediate context of this exercise is a comparison of the very different Danish responses to the recent introduction of cultural diversity through immigration in Scandinavia.

-In module two, you will learn how the relationship between cultural diversity and social capital informs Italy’s politics and society.
-You will learn about all of the topics, but each of you will get the chance to focus in depth on one topic through reflection on the different perspectives introduced in class and on our study tour to Rome.
-On the basis of research into the historical and social background of the different groups, and the first-hand experiences and subsequent research into the Italian society and culture, you will be asked to create a group project on a chosen topic.
+In module two, the students will learn how the relationship between cultural diversity and social capital informs Greek politics and society.
+Each student will also get the chance to focus in depth on one topic through the discussions in class and during the study tour to two major urban areas in Greece.
+On the basis of research into the historical and social background of the different groups, and the first-hand experiences and subsequent research into Greek society and culture, the students will be asked to create a group project on a chosen topic.

-In sum, this course will have you engage with and gain a deeper understanding of the social, cultural and political mechanisms that underlie the relation between cultural diversity and social capital in order to provide you with a sharpened judgement in this field in a globalized world where cultural diversity is on the increase in almost all societies.
+In sum, the students will engage with and gain a deeper understanding of the social, cultural and political mechanisms that underlie the relation between cultural diversity - both as a historical and more recent phenomenon - and the subsequent public discussions on the future of integration.